MPC-1

-The MPC-1 is a combat helmet of Yugoslavian origin manufactured from the mid-1980s by the PAP Lubljana company.
-The helmet is a derivative of the Israeli OR-201 but intended for Paramilitary forces.
+The MPC-1 is a combat helmet of Yugoslavian origin manufactured from the mid-1980s by the PAP Ljubljana company.
+The helmet is a derivative of the Israeli OR-201 but intended for paramilitary forces.

 Differences from the OR-201

-The main differences between the MPC-1 and the OR-201 is that it comes with a riot visor mount and neck cover for Paramilitary forces and a different chinstrap, similar to the PČ99 helmet.
+The main differences between the MPC-1 and the OR-201 is that it comes with a riot visor mount and neck cover for paramilitary forces and a different chinstrap, similar to the PČ99 helmet.